KBismark/KBismark/README.md

 - [JSHON (in 2023)](https://github.com/KBismark/jshon) : Build world-class web apps with JavaScript-Html Object Notation (JSHON).

-- [Festjs (in 2022)](https://github.com/KBismark/festjs) : Build fast, reactive and reusable components for the web. **This is when it all started!😆**
+- [Festjs (in 2022)](https://github.com/KBismark/festjs) : Build fast, reactive and reusable components for the web.

 <br/>

-## Can't leave out my first biggest work.
+## Database management attempt in Nodejs.
 NoscDB!
 This project taught me a lot about Nodejs.
 NoscDB was an attempt to create a database management system using JavaScript.
 Data were stored as JSON values in files using the Nodejs File System `fs` module.
 It was fast because of the Non-blocking and Asynchronous nature of nodejs applications.
 It included a server module that could be hosted and client module that could be used to communicate or retrieve data from the hosted server.
 Noscdb itself could also act as both the client and hosted server to be used in any nodejs application.
-[Here is a link to my start of JavaScript and Nodejs programming.
-NoscDB](https://github.com/KBismark/noscdb).
+[Source](https://github.com/KBismark/noscdb).

 [Code Chat (Web application)](https://github.com/KBismark/CodeChat) was a test to see how NoscDB would perform in applications.
 Try it out.